Metrological/buildroot/README.md

 Buildroot
 =========

-This buildroot fork will produce a very light-weight and trimmed down toolchain, rootfs and kernel for the multiple targets, including the Raspberry Pi.
+This buildroot fork will produce a very light-weight and trimmed down toolchain, rootfs and kernel for the multiple targets, including the Raspberry Pi 2.
 Mainly focused on enabling all HTML5 features WebKit in multiple ports.

 Dependencies
 ------------